 Dawkins shattered his first backboard in a game against the Kansas City Kings on November 13, 1979 at the Municipal Auditorium.
 He made a cut towards the basket, caught the ball in the lane and powered down a dunk over Bill Robinzine that registered a 10 on the Richter scale.

 All that remained was the frame of the backboard and the rim hanging on for dear life.
 Most folks referred to the feat as the backboard-breaking dunk.
 Darryl called it “The Chocolate-Thunder-Flying, Robinzine-Crying, Teeth-Shaking, Glass-Breaking, Rump-Roasting, Bun-Toasting, Wham-Bam, Glass-Breaker-I-Am-Jam.”

-The dunks caused enough damage and game delay that the NBA threatened fines and suspensions for broken backboards.
-They implemented the breakaway rims we see today.
+The dunks caused enough damage and game delay that the NBA threatened fines — as much as $5,000 each time — and suspensions for broken backboards.

 This man was an adjective savant.
 It’s the first thing they teach in Interplanetary Funkmanship 101 on planet Lovetron, Dawkins’ alleged home.

 Unfortunately, Dawkins passed away from a heart attack On August 27, 2015 in Allentown, Pennsylvania.
 He was 58.

 Dawkins battled hard against the Eastern Conference powerhouse Boston Celtics in the playoffs in his seven years with the Sixers.
 The club traded him in a 1982 package deal that teamed up Moses Malone and Julius Erving in Philadelphia.
 The club won the title the following year, sweeping the defending champion Los Angeles Lakers.
 He finished the remainder of his NBA career with the New Jersey Nets, Utah Jazz and Detroit Pistons.